Chapter 30 : Holmes for the Holidays

 “Thanks, I’d love to,” I said.
 This Christmas holiday was looking better and better for me!
 I continued eating my mountain of food, and then I started to get rather cold because my hair and robes were still wet with melted snow.
 I wanted to sit there and kept talking with Sirius, which I did until he pointed out that I was shivering, so I finally left to go have a warm shower.

 On the 23rd, I woke up with excitement.
 The Christmas holidays had arrived, and today we were going to catch the train back home.
 I looked over at Mandy’s bed and saw, with no surprise at all, that she was still asleep.
-Slughorn’s party had been last night, and based on the amount of mead that was usually present at these functions, I had a feeling Mandy would not be particularly sociable when she woke up.
+Slughorn’s annual Christmas party had been last night, and based on the amount of mead that was usually present at these functions, I had a feeling Mandy would not be particularly sociable when she woke up.

 Even though Rachel had been at Slughorn’s party as well, she was awake, having left all of her packing until this morning.
 She scowled at me as I stretched luxuriously and got out of bed.
 According to Rachel, it was never appropriate to be happy at this time of the morning.